mliszcz/msc-thesis/thesis/chapters/51-appendix-tangojs-tutorial.md

 The steps described in the previous section may be omitted, and the *TangoJS WebApp Template*[^A-tangojs-webapp-link] may be used instead.
-It is a starter TangoJS project that has all required dependencies declared and provides an `index.html` file skeleton.
+It is a starter TangoJS project that has all the required dependencies declared and provides an `index.html` file skeleton.

 [^A-tangojs-webapp-link]: <https://github.com/tangojs/tangojs-webapp-template>